 However, it can only reach a speed of 2 Mach, slower than the Raptor’s top speed of 2.25 Mach.
 The F-22’s rate of climb, maneuverability as well as avionics outpace those of the French jet.

-The Rafale had the Raptor in quite a disadvantageous position in the “dogfight”.
-The footage from the French jet’s front camera, released in 2013, attests to this.
+The Rafale put the Raptor in a disadvantageous position in the “dogfight.”
+The 2013 footage from the French jet’s front camera attests to this.

-This mock combat showed that the beyond visual range (BVR) fighting capabilities of the F-22 are the real cause of worry for its adversaries.
+This mock combat showed that the F-22’s fighting capabilities beyond visual range (BVR) are the real cause of worry for its adversaries.
 However, in close quarters, the mighty Raptor was at a disadvantage.

 What About F-35?

 It has almost unanimously been accepted that the F-22 is much more powerful than the F-35.
-So this old dogfight from 2009 brings up a relevant question: would Rafale be able to beat an F-35 fighter jet too?
+So, this old dogfight from 2009 raises a relevant question: Would a Rafale be able to beat an F-35 fighter jet, too?

-The F-35 has had more field experience than F-22.
-Unlike the Raptor, which the US refused to export so as to keep this advanced technology to itself, the F-35 aircraft has been exported globally and is used by several US allies.
+The F-35 has more field experience than the F-22.
+Unlike the Raptor, which the US refused to export to keep this advanced technology to itself, the F-35 aircraft has been exported globally and is used by several US allies.

 Its unique avionics and stealth capabilities give the fighter an edge over most other warplanes known today.

-Just like the Raptor, the F-35 is likely to have the advantage when it comes to stealth.
+Just like the Raptor, the F-35 is likely to have an advantage in stealth.
 Rafale has somewhat of a headstart in BVR combat since it is integrated with the Meteor missile.
-However, this might not be the situation for long as some European F-35s are set to be armed with the same missile.
+However, this might not be the situation for long, as some European F-35s are set to be armed with the same missile.

 The twist, though, is likely to be in a Within Visual Range (WVR) combat situation.
 In dogfights, the French jet can play to its strength.
 Rafale’s agility, thrust-to-weight ratio, and maneuverability are likely to prove lethal to the F-35.